 Results

-Data
+Characteristics of the Landings Data

-Figure (bars) shows the relative sampling effort and landings across the top x percent of landed rockfish market categories for two modeled periods.
-In the top panel of each modeled period the black line represented the proportion of landings in each market category, while the blue line represents the proportion of samples, by number, taken in each market category.
-In the bottom panel of each modeled period, colors represent the proportion of sampled weight of twelve commercially realavant species.
+Figures X and X (bars) show the relative sampling effort and landings across the top x percent of landed rockfish market categories for two modeled periods, 1978-1982 and 1983-1990.
+In the top panel of each figure the black line represents the proportion of landings in each market category, while the blue line represents the proportion of samples, by number, taken in each market category.
+In the bottom panel of each modeled period, colors represent the proportion of sampled weight of twelve commercially relevant species.
 Alternating dark and light grey panels fill in all other species.
 On the top of each bar the number of observed species in each market category is listed.
 Hatched regions indicated the nominal species of a market category where applicable.

-Notice that sampling effort both tracks landings as well as the number of species in each market category.
-These two factors are among the most important factors to prioritize in sampling for the sake of applying our model's results to a large proportion of landings (Whatproportionoflandingsisthemodelexpanding?).
-Furthermore given this pattern in port sampling, when sample sizes become too small to apply our model, in a modeled period, the expanded landings tend to represent a negligible proportion of total landings.
+In the two time periods we examine, commercial port sampling effort in California tracks both total landed weight as well as the number of species in each market category (Figures X and X; upper panels).
+These two factors are among the most important characteristics to prioritize in sampling for the sake of applying our model's results to a large proportion of landings (Whatproportionoflandingsisthemodelexpanding?).
+Furthermore given that port sampling effort increases with increasing landed weights, when sample sizes become too small to apply our model, the expanded landings tend to represent a negligible proportion of total landings.

-The lower panels of Figure (bar) visually demonstrates just how many different species are landed into commercially relevant market categories.
+The lower panels of Figures X and X demonstrate just how many different species are landed into commercially relevant market categories.
 Although market categories often carry names that label them with a nominal species, Figure (bar) makes it abundantly clear that these names can mislead our thinking about the purity, and consistency, of these categories through time.
 To drive this point home, consider market category 267.
-The nominal label for market category 267 is Brown, while Brown rockfish only amounts to Y% of the sampled weight in 1978-1982.
-In 1978-1982 market category 267 might be better named ZZZ as ZZZ amounts to W% of sampled weight in this time period, however considering recent time periods in Appendix Figure (panel) market category 267 is composed of Yhat% Brown and What% ZZZ.
+The nominal label for market category 267 is Brown Rockfish, while Brown Rockfish is only a small fraction of the sampled weight in that category.
+In fact, only Y% of the sampled weight in 1978-1982 consisted of Brown Rockfish.
+In 1978-1982 market category 267 might be better named ZZZ as ZZZ amounts to W% of sampled weight in this time period, however market category 267 is composed of Yhat% Brown and What% ZZZ in recent time periods (see Appendix X, Figure ?).